 According to clause 6.39.2 of 3GPP TS 22.261 [2], the IMS network should support AR media processing.
 AR Remote Cooperation is a typical AR call service and the detailed user experience of AR Remote Cooperation is described in clause 5.3 of 3GPP TR 22.873 [13].

-It’s assumed that local UE shares the camera to its peer UE for assistance, and remote UE displays the shared camera and provides assistance.
+It’s assumed that the local UE shares the camera to the remote UE for assistance, and the remote UE displays the shared camera and provides assistance.
 A voice call is established between local UE and remote UE, and then AR Remote Assistance application is triggered by local UE.

 The overall solution is based on IMS DC architecture specified in Annex AC of 3GPP TS 23.228 [3] and shown as follows:

-The local UE triggers the media renegotiation for AR Remote Cooperation based on user actions to establish a new video stream to transmit local video content (see A002 in figure C.2.1.1-1) and an application data channel to transmit AR marks (see A001 in figure C.2.1.1-1).
+The local UE triggers the media renegotiation for AR Remote Cooperation based on user actions to establish a new video stream to transmit local video content (see A002 in figure C.2.1.1-1) and an application data channel to transmit AR anchors (see A001 in figure C.2.1.1-1).

-After the DCSF recognizes the AR Remote Cooperation service, it anchors the video stream and application data channel to MRF.
-Then DCSF initiates media renegotiation with remote UE to establish a new video stream to transmit local video content (see B002 in figure C.2.1.1-1) and an application data channel to transmit AR marks (see B001 in figure C.2.1.1-1).
+After the DCSF recognizes the AR Remote Cooperation service, it anchors the video stream and application data channel to MF.
+Then the DCSF initiates media renegotiation with remote UE to establish a new video stream to transmit local video content (see B002 in figure C.2.1.1-1) and an application data channel to transmit AR anchors (see B001 in figure C.2.1.1-1).

-The local UE or remote UE extract the original AR marks input from the user and transmits the marks to the MRF through the application data channel.
+The local UE or remote UE extract the original AR anchors input from the user and transmits the anchors to the MF through the application data channel.

-The MRF tracks the specified object in the video content based on the original AR marks, and sends the updated AR marks to the local UE and remote UE.

-The local UE and remote UE display the updated AR marks on the video stream.
+The local UE and remote UE receives the updated AR anchors from the MF, displays it on the video stream.

 Figure C.2.1.1-1 illustrates the media connection model of the AR Remote Cooperation.